 pap (noun) – Porridge made from mealie meal (maize meal) cooked with water and salt to a fairly stiff consistency – “stywepap” being the stiffest.
 The staple food of South Africa.
 “Pap” can also mean weak or tired.
 From the Afrikaans.

-pasop (verb, informal) – Beware or watch out.
+pasop (verb) – Beware or watch out.
 From the Afrikaans.

 Perlé (noun) – Semi-sweet, slightly sparkly and somewhat cheap South African wine.
 From the German Perlwein (slightly sparkling wine).